CodingKrishna/angular-google-maps-app/README.md

-## Angular county google maps application.
+## Angular countries google maps application.
 this contains the backend api integrated with mongo db and front end in angular 9.

 Run backend api